Pedro4064/MangaDownloader/README.md

 ## Notes
-	-Make sure you have installed all the necessary libraries -It only works on UNIX based systems(macosx/linux), although you can change the bash commands to the equivalent prompt commads for Windos
+-Make sure you have installed all the necessary libraries -It only works on UNIX based systems(macosx/linux), although you can change the bash commands to the equivalent prompt commands for Windows(Don't know if there is an Imagemagick pack for Windows)